Saya92/Saya92/README.md

 👋 Hi there, I'm Giuseppe Saya

-- :house: I'm 30 years Old And I'm based in Turin, Italy.
+- :house: 30 years Old, based in Turin, Italy.
-- :mortar_board: BSc in Physics, MSc in Theoretical Physics and 1/2 PhD (Sounds Strangem I know)
+- :mortar_board: BSc in Physics, MSc in Theoretical Physics and 1/2 PhD (Sounds Strange I know)
 - :bar_chart: Quite Involved in Physics, Mathematics And Data Science

-Please, don't hesitate Contact me if you're looking for a data scientist:
+Please, don't hesitate to contact me if you're looking for a data scientist:

-📫 How to reach me
+📫 How to get in touch:
-   - Contact me at:

       -  Email: giuseppesaya19@gmail.com
       -  Linkedin: https://www.linkedin.com/in/giuseppe-saya-2a6243201/

- 🌱 I’m currently learning:
+ 🌱 I’m currently Working on:

       - Creating Efficient Machine Learning Models
       - Building Neural Network From Scratch
       - Time Series Analysis

 :closed_book: Favourite Scientific Books:

       - Quantum Field Theory And The Standard Model
       - ISLR: Introduction To Statistical Learning
       - Scientific Computing With Python
       - Unfortunately, I cannot list them all